 The Group is exposed to interest rate risk in respect of its cash and cash equivalents, current asset investments and amounts drawn under negotiated facilities which are subject to variable rates of interest.
 Funds drawn under the private placement bond are subject to fixed rates until 2020.
 As the Group does not account for these fixed rate liabilities at fair value through profit or loss, any change in market interest rates has no effect on the profit or loss.
 The Group's treasury function actively manages its available cash resources and invests significant cash balances in various financial instruments to try to ensure optimum returns for the Group's surplus cash balances.
 Financial instruments are classified either as cash and cash equivalents or current asset investments depending upon the maturity of the related investment.
 Funds may be invested in the form of floating rate notes and medium term minimum "A-" rated corporate securities.
+The Group may be subject to interest rate risk in respect of interest rate changes on amounts invested.
 The Group manages interest rate risk in respect of these balances by monitoring the composition of the Group's investment portfolio on an ongoing basis having regard to current market interest rates and future trends.